-- Group feeds are not shown on "Feeds" page. - Limited scalability. - Limited visibility into groups database contents: - Use Support Scripts > Export onboard groups to list database contents - If multiple copies of a definition are present, only the last one matters. - GSA refuses group feeds larger than the maximum cumulative number of group members that are allowed for your model of the search appliance.
-For detailed information about this topic, see the Feeds Protocol Developer's Guide. - For large feeds that use full feeding, verify GSA accepts repeated feeding.
+- Group feeds are not shown on "Feeds" page. - On GSA release 7.2, the groups database scales to 1 million memberships on all GSA models. - On GSA release 7.2 patch 1, the groups database scales to 4 million memberships on all GSA models. - Limited visibility into groups database contents: - Use Support Scripts > Export onboard groups to list database contents - If multiple copies of a definition are present, only the last one matters.

+• GSA refuses group feeds larger than the maximum cumulative number of group members that are allowed for your model of the search appliance.

+For detailed information about this topic, see the Feeds Protocol Developer's Guide.

-Supported operating systems
+Supported operating systems for the connector